amit280695/Renyi-Entropy-Analysis-of-angular-distribution-of-quasars-in-the-Gaia-unWISE-data/README.md

 For each quasar sample, we save both the masked data and the indices of the populated pixels at NSIDE = 64.
 Any analysis using this masked dataset must be performed at NSIDE = 64.

+After completing Step 1, we obtain four versions of masked data and corresponding populated pixel indices for each of the three quasar samples.

 Step - 2